cfu288/AuthWS/README.md

       "info": "user <ID> not found"
     }
     ```
-    * If there is an issue with the auth header or it is missing, a 400 will be sent.
+    * If there is an issue with the auth header or it is missing, a 400 status will be sent.
     * If the token is wrong, a 401 will be sent with the body:
     ```
     { "status": "ERROR_UNAUTHORIZED",